bortch/Revealable/readme.md

 }
 ```

-If key and iv are provided, they will be used to cipher the value to hide.
-If no key or iv are provided, they will be generated randomly.

-#### Optional parameters

-##### Key and IV
+If the user wants to provide the `key` and `iv` parameters manually, they can do so using the `--key` and `--iv` arguments.
+However, the provided key and iv must be limited to 32 bytes.

 ```bash
 --key {key} # key to cipher the value to hide